 Stars From General Hospital You Didn't Know Died

-The following article includes references to mental health struggles and suicide.
+The following article includes references to mental health struggles.

 Before "ER" and "Grey's Anatomy," there was "General Hospital."
 The show, which has been on television since 1963, made history after being recognized by The Guiness Book of World Records as the longest running daytime soap of all time.
 When the show first aired in grainy black and white in the '60s, no one could have predicted that it would run into the new millennium — and then some.
 From the outset, "General Hospital" garnered loyal fans through its intriguing characters, notably the wealthy Quartermaine and Spencer families.